Kareemfahmy97/Food-Ordering-App/README.md

 A Complete ordering process website 📱 built to demonstrate the use of React components, React hooks, Cart data, Form Validation, Error handling and real UX.

-This app was build with the intention of providing a clean and simple responsive web app for choosing meals from virtual sushi resturant's menu and ordering them with a real database.
+This app was built with the intention of providing a clean and simple responsive web app for choosing meals from virtual sushi resturant's menu and ordering them with a real database.
 Feel free to reach out with any feedback.